 Disclosure While Lynn Hoyland is a Licensed Marriage and Family Therapist (LMFT) in the state of Arizona, she only offers her coaching services on this website as an Accredited Certified EFT Practitioner.
 Therefore, her coaching services are separate from and not part of her psychotherapy practice and they are not licensed by the state of Arizona.
 Lynn Hoyland will not advise, diagnose, treat, or manage mental health disorders.
 Further, you understand that while she is a LMFT, it does not suggest or imply that she is more qualified than any other practitioner providing similar EFT Tapping coaching services.
 Please refer to the Disclaimer for further information

-EFT can help to reduce stress in a codependent relationship
+EFT can help to reduce stress in a codependent relationship with an addict or alcoholic

-The codependent relationship “I can fix him”
+“I can fix him” — The Codependent Trap

 Addiction actually changes the way the brain works.